A Rugged Digital Camera

 - People who forget to put the cap on to protect their camera lens, people who forget to zip up the pouch they carry their camera in or people who tend to leave their equipment sitting just anywhere convenient, even if it's right on the edge of the counter in a high traffic spot in the house.
 Accidents can and do happen.

 A rugged camera can be the difference between an "oops" and a disaster.

 Choosing a rugged digital camera requires you to first consider the photographic abilities of the device.

-- Having a good lens and an adequate sensor are of critical importance on any of these devices.
-Certainly a wide angle lens will allow you to get more into a shot.
-So for instance, if you'll be using your camera to get shots of a group of family at a reunion or a grand vista from a mountain top, the wide angle lens is the better choice in general.
+- Having a good lens and an adequate sensor is of critical importance on any of these devices.
+Certainly, a wide angle lens will allow you to get more into a shot.
+So for instance, if you'll be using your camera to get shots of a group of family at a reunion or a grand vista from a mountaintop, the wide angle lens is the better choice in general.

 - Having a good zoom function is critical if you'll be wanting to photograph things you can't just step right up to at any given time.
 For instance, if you are photographing deer and don't want to spook them, having 4x or greater zoom can help.

 - Having a good sensor.
 While a 20-megapixel sensor may offer more detail than say a 16-megapixel sensor, more isn't always better.
 If the actual size of the sensor isn't larger, then those few extra megapixels won't improve the quality of your photos.
 If you plan on taking shots at twilight or indoors where lighting is more limited, a backlit sensor can offer advantages.
 They are more light sensitive and can help reduce the graininess in your low light shots.